pramodsharma2696/job-portal/README.md

 **Objective:**

 We are developing a Job Portal web application where administrators can create job postings, and users can view these postings from their dashboards.
 The app uses a Role and Permissions system to manage user and admin functionality.
-Authentication is already implemented and functional.

-Kindly clone this repository, complete the assigned task, and upload the code to a **new public repository** under your GitHub profile.
-Once done, please share the link to this new repository as a reply to the assessment-related email you received from our HR team.

 **Technologies Used:**